clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules-dkms.rst

 - Source code with a premade dkms.conf and precompiled module binaries
 - Precompiled module binaries only without source code

+Precompiled kernel module binaries will not work on |CL| because it requires kernel modules to be built against the same kernel source tree before they can be loaded.

 If you are only able to obtain source code without a dkms.conf, a :file:`dkms.conf` file will need to be manually created.